zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

       * full stop (dot) `.` must not be the first or last character,
       * there must not be a sequence of two or more full stops `.`,
       * hyphen-minus `-` must not start or end a label,
-      * IDN labels must be represented by the A-labels.
+      * IDN labels must be represented in the A-label form.
     * The path string may be empty or must start with a solidus (slash) `/` and may contain characters `a-zA-Z0-9/=?_\&-`.
 The path string may also contain the literal string `<DOM>` somewhere after the first solidus `/`.